Register Machines

 sub *r2, r13, *r13

-Now sources can be immediates, direct registers, or indirect registers; destinations can be direct or indirect registers (not immediates!).
-So we can write:
+Notice that sources can be immediate, direct register, or indirect register; destinations can be direct or indirect register (not immediate!).

 3AC